LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 The last step is implementation.
 For our example, I created a simple script that takes the incoming event (python dictionary that contains price of Bitcoin in USD, Euro, and Pounds) and adds a new branch with a Japanese yen.
-There is also a new method `convertUSDtoJPY` that calculates the price of yen based on USD conversion rate (Note: The exchange rate is outdated for sake of simplicity of this example).
+The EnrichProcessor class has a new method `convertUSDtoJPY` which calculates the price of yen based on USD conversion rate (Note: The exchange rate is outdated for sake of simplicity of this example).

 ::